ianmichels/marketo-measure-learn.en/help/definitions/crm-objects/bt-object.md

 ---
 title: Bizable Touchpoint Object
-description: This is an overview and clear definition of what is a Bizible Touchpoint.
+description: This is an overview and clear definition of what is a Marketo Measure Touchpoint.
 role: User
 level: Beginner
 doc-type: Feature Video